coleslaw481/ud985/README.rst

 * ``generate_subgraph.py``

-  Creates networks from an input CX network by randomly picking nodes

-* ``generate_gosubgraph.py``

-  Creates networks from an input CX network by selecting nodes matching genes for GO terms
+  Creates networks from an input CX network by randomly picking nodes or selecting nodes matching genes for GO terms

 * ``plot_trainindata.py``